Chang & Eng (novel): Reception

-Chang & Eng was a commercial and critical success, here and abroad, reaching a number of US national bestseller lists (rising as high as #3 on the New York Post's List).
+Chang & Eng was a commercial and critical success, reaching #3 on the New York Post's bestsellers list.
 Writing in The Guardian, writer and critic Frank Delaney said: "This is an assured and sweeping book...The novel grows and grows in stature.
 Never less than poignant, it becomes almost unbearably moving."
 In The New York Times, critic Michiko Kakutani called it "A spirited and promising debut."
 Writer Andrew Santella, in The New York Times Book Review, found the novel "a story of heroic longing."
 He continued, "Strauss's novel—its humor, its humanity, its aching sadness—makes for a fine memorial."
 The Wall Street Journal, called the novel "Bold… Imaginative… A daring story from a brave new voice in literature."
 And, in The New Yorker, the book was called "as lyrical as it is daring."

 Chang & Eng made a number of year-end best lists, in such venues as Entertainment Weekly, Newsweek, The New York Times Book Review and Los Angeles Times Book Review, as well as in United Kingdom papers The Times and Daily Mail.

 The rights to the novel were optioned to Disney, for the director Julie Taymor; the actor Gary Oldman purchased the rights from Disney.
 Strauss and Oldman together wrote a script to adapt Chang & Eng for the screen.